canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 Apache on the host and deliver these files from that location, if you prefer.

+The ``maniacs-setup`` script configures the MAAS server computer (that is, the LXD container, when MAAS is installed this way) as the router for the internal network.
+If you want to use the host instead, you must take some extra steps:

+1. On the host computer, type ``sudo systemctl enable certification-nat`` to configure it to enable NAT on the next reboot

+#.
+Type ``sudo service certification-nat start`` on the host to start NAT
+   immediately.

+#.
+In the MAAS web UI, select Subnets from the options at the top of the
+   page, and then select the internal subnet from the list.

+#.
+Click the Edit button to the right of the Subnet Summary section.

+#.
+Change Gateway IP to match the host computer's IP address, rather
+   than the LXD container's IP address.
+(You can make other changes here, too, if necessary for your network.)

+#.
+Click Save Summary to save your changes.

 The ``iperf3`` server is installed on both the host and the LXD container at the end of this process, but it's not configured to launch automatically from either location.
 In theory, network tests can use either location as a